Today's dynamic business landscape challenges organizations to find ways to optimize their investment and streamline…

 Interested in real-time uptime and availability stats for the Office 365 apps?

 Then you’ve reached the right place.
 Exoprise offers built-in advanced reports to track sensor health and service license agreements for Microsoft Teams, Outlook, OneDrive, and more.
 When you install our synthetics, head over to the “Availability” section, it’s that simple.
 We do all the heavy lifting for you, crunching app sensor health data and analyzing error trends.
-So you can keep Microsoft on the Hook and recover service credits!
+So you can keep Microsoft on the Hook and recover SLA credits.

 You can correlate this info with our Office 365 usage and synthetics reports.
 Also, check out our previous blog on “How to view Office 365 Service Health in CloudReady,” published in March of this year.